Sambas expeditions: First expedition

-"Lela" cannons in Sanggau.
+The Lela cannons in Sanggau.
 Sambas used similar cannons in 1812.

 The first expedition to Sambas was launched in October 1812, led by Captain J. Bowen aboard the frigate HMS Phoenix along with the sloops-of-war Procris and Barracouta.
 The ships also carried around 100 soldiers of the 78th Regiment.
 The force was tasked with destroying the town of Sambas, but British leadership assumed that the attacking force would be sufficient to intimidate the defenders into capitulating.
 Upon arrival at Sambas, the defenders did not capitulate, and the Barracouta came under fire from both pirate ships and from shore-bound guns which inflicted some casualties.
 Unable to flank the defenders and lacking men for an amphibious assault, Bowen retreated and returned to Java.

 The failed expedition caused significant embarrassment to British authorities in Java, but due to a lack of available resources, there were no immediate follow-up expeditions in 1812.
 The Bombay Marine sloop-of-war HCS Aurora blockaded the Sambas River after the failed expedition to prevent raiding in the meantime.
 The blame for the failure generally fell on Bowen, and officials generally covered up details of the failure.
 Bowen fell ill and died not long after his return from the expedition.